Balaam: Hebrew Tanakh

-Balaam sends back word that he can only do what YHWH commands, and God has, via a nocturnal dream, told him not to go.
-Balak consequently sends higher-ranking priests and offers Balaam honours; Balaam continues to press God, and God finally permits him to go but with instructions to say only what He commands.
+Balaam sends back word that he can only do what Yahweh commands, and God has, via a nocturnal dream, told him not to go.
+Balak consequently sends higher-ranking priests and offers Balaam honours; Balaam continues to press God, and God finally permits him to go but with instructions to say only what he commands.
 Balaam then sets out in the morning with the princes of Moab.
 God becomes angry that he went and sends the Angel of the Lord (Numbers 22:22) to prevent him.
 At first, the angel is seen only by the donkey Balaam is riding, which tries to avoid the angel.
 After Balaam starts punishing the donkey for refusing to move, it is miraculously given the power to speak to Balaam (Numbers 22:28) and says, "What have I done to you, that you have struck me these three times?"
 At this point, Balaam is allowed to see the angel, who informs him that the donkey's turning away from the messenger is the only reason the angel did not kill Balaam.
 Balaam immediately repents, but is told to go on.

-Balak meets with Balaam at Kirjat Huzoth, and they go to Bamoth-Baal (the "high places of Baal"), and offer sacrifices on seven altars, leading to Balaam being given a prophecy by Yahweh, which He speaks to Balak.
+Balak meets with Balaam at Kirjat Huzoth, and they go to Bamoth-Baal (the "high places of Baal"), and offer sacrifices on seven altars, leading to Balaam being given a prophecy by Yahweh, which he speaks to Balak.
 However, the prophecy blesses Israel; Balak remonstrates, but Balaam reminds him that he can only speak the words put in his mouth, so Balak takes him to another "high place" at Pisgah, to try again.
 Building another seven altars here, and making sacrifices on each, Balaam provides another prophecy blessing Israel.

 Balaam finally gets taken by a now very frustrated Balak to Peor, and, after the seven sacrifices there, decides not to "seek enchantments" but instead looks upon the Israelites from the peak.
 The Spirit of God comes upon Balaam and he delivers a third positive prophecy concerning Israel.
 Balak's anger rises to the point where he threatens Balaam, but Balaam merely offers a prediction of fate.
 Balaam then looks upon the Kenites, and Amalekites and offers two more predictions of their fates.
 Balak and Balaam then go to their respective homes.

 Later, Numbers 25:1–9 describes how Israel engaged in the Heresy of Peor.
 Numbers 31:16 blames this on Balaam's advice and because of his culpability in the incident, which resulted in deadly divine judgements against the Israelites who participated, he was eventually killed in a retaliatory battle against Midian in Numbers 31:8.

 Deuteronomy 23:3–6 summarises these incidents, and further states that the Ammonites were associated with the Moabites.
 Joshua, in his farewell speech, also makes reference to it.
 With God's protection taken from him, Balaam is later listed among the Midianites who were killed in revenge for the "matter of Peor".
 Joshua 13:22 records that Balaam died "by the sword" during a battle for the Reubenite occupation of Midianite land.